Switching to Seal Mode

-All restore points that exceed the specified retention period will be continuously removed from the sealed performance extents on each subsequent backup session.
+All restore points that exceed the specified retention period will be continuously removed from the sealed extents on each subsequent backup session.

 Consider the following: